 Few years later in 2008, I set up King Khawaja Models, an online model & actors management agency.
 It was one of the first modelling agencies to hold over 300 models, actors, artists on its books promoting Asian talent within the mainstream media & entertainment industry.
 Our models participated in the ‘Miss Pakistan’ competition in Canada, the ‘Miss India’ contest in America and many ‘Asiana’ Magazine features in the UK.
 Our talented actors took part in many British films like ‘The Infidel’, ‘Naachle London’ and ’51 Degrees’ to name a few.

 This led to our new venture in 2009, a music management company called K2 Music.
-The idea behind the business was so popular we were signing up new acts and well known asian artistes on a daily basis.
-The music contracts offered astistes alot of freedom which they loved.
+The idea behind the business was so popular we were signing up new acts and well known Asian artistes on a daily basis.
+The music contracts offered artistes a lot of freedom which they loved.
 When setting out the contracts we offered artistes a number of options, one option was that K2 Music would fully own rights to their music and royalties in place of funding their whole career, managing them and marketing them globally.
 Unfortunately in the long run it didn’t work out, we made a considerable loss.

 K2 Music I Celebrating launch of our first album release, ‘Talaash’

-It served as an important lessson for us, we took the view that if we could set up a successful model management agency with so many talented actors and models in our portfolios then surely we could replicate this with a music management company.
-We couldn’t be more wrong, they were two seperate businesses Worlds apart, working on two very different business ethics and dynamics.
+It served as an important lesson for us, we took the view that if we could set up a successful model management agency with so many talented actors and models in our portfolios then surely we could replicate this with a music management company.
+We couldn’t be more wrong, they were two separate businesses Worlds apart, working on two very different business ethics and dynamics.